rust-lang/rfcs/text/0000-capture-disjoint-fields.md

 - `foo.a`  (used in entirety)

-Borrowck fails because `foo.a` has already been moved.
+The borrow checker fails because `foo.a` has already been moved.

 ```rust
 let _a = drop_foo.a;